C

 If for some wine behind “the best vintages” stands “none”, it means that none of the wine's vintages got 4,5 NJP or 5,0 NJP.

-Champagne method, each grape variety is fermented separately and the fermentation is the same as for ordinary white wine.
-After the fermentation the wine goes, in some cases, through the malolactic fermentation and, in some cases, when one want to keep the sharp malic acid, not.
-When the fermentation and, if it was carried out, the malolactic fermentation (the second fermentation) is finished, the wines are drawn (racked), blended, got a little sugar and yeast and bottled.
-A new fermentation (the second fermentation or the third fermentation), which creates carbonic acid, starts in the bottle.
-When the fermentation has been finished, the wine must be in contact with its yeast sediment for at least 15 months (standard champagne, not from a single vintage year) or for at least 36 months (vintage champagne).
-When the aging is finished, the bottles are placed with the neck downwards, for an inclination of 45 degrees, in wooden racks and then the bottles are gradually tilted to an angle of 90 degrees.
-Now is the time to start to turn the bottles (remuage).
-This process takes an average of 8 days, if performed by machines, or 56 days if it is performed manually, and through it, the yeast sediment is accumulated in the bottle neck.
-The yeast sediment in the bottle neck is frozen and ejected (dégorgement).
-Now, it is time to fill a little of special wine (dosage) in the bottle, to shake the bottle and then the champagne is ready to be corked and sold.
-(2011-03)
+Champagne method, each grape variety (Chardonnay or Pinot Meunier or Pinot Noir) is fermented separately, and this fermentation (the first fermentation) is the same as for a regular white wine.
+After the fermentation, the wine in some cases goes through malolactic fermentation (the second fermentation, which is not counted as a third alcoholic fermentation, converts sharper malic acid to softer lactic acid) and in some cases, when one wants to keep the sharp malic acid, it does not.
+When the first fermentation and, if it is carried out, the malolactic fermentation are finished, the wine is bottled, a little sugar and yeast are added, so-called liqueur de tirage, and sealed with a bottle cap.
+A new fermentation (the second fermentation) then begins in the bottle, during which the yeast slowly eats up the sugar and carbonic acid is formed.
+When the wine has finished fermenting, it must remain in contact with its lees for at least 15 months (standard champagne, NV, not from the same vintage) or at least 36 months (vintage champagne), respectively.
+When the aging is complete, the bottles are placed with their necks down in wooden racks at a 45-degree angle and then the bottles are gradually tilted to a 90-degree angle.
+Now, it is time to start turning the bottles (remuage).
+This process takes an average of 8 days, if it is carried out by machines, or 56 days, if it is carried out manually, and through it, the lees is collected in the neck of the bottle.
+The collected lees in the neck of the bottle is then frozen by immersing the neck of the bottle in a bath at minus 25°C. After which it is ejected out when the bottle is opened (dégorgement).
+Now, the bottle is filled with a little new wine and a small amount of sugar (dosage) and sealed with a cork and a steel wire cage.
+After which the bottles are aged for a few more months before the wine (champagne) is released on the market.
+(2025-12)